greenpolo/BraiAn/docs/braian-qupath.md

-# BraiAn for QuPath (BraiAnDetect)
+_# BraiAn for QuPath

-The first module, named BraiAnDetect, consists of a [QuPath](https://qupath.github.io/) extension for image analysis of serial brain sections across many animals.
-If is designed for multichannel cell segmentation across large and variable datasets and ensures consistency in image analysis across large datasets.
-This module leverages QuPath’s built-in algorithms to provide a multi-channel, whole-brain optimised object detection pipeline.
-BraiAnDetect features options for refining signal quantification, including machine learning-based object classification, region specific cell segmentation, multiple marker co-expression analysis and an interface for selective exclusion of damaged tissue portions.
+The first module of BraiAn, also known as _BraiAnDetect_, consists of a [QuPath](https://qupath.github.io/) extension for image analysis of serial brain sections across many animals.
+It is designed for multichannel cell segmentation across large and variable datasets and ensures consistency in image analysis across large datasets.
+This module leverages QuPath's built-in algorithms to provide a multi-channel, whole-brain optimised object detection pipeline.
+BraiAnDetect features options for refining signal quantification, including machine learning-based object classification, region specific cell segmentation, multiple marker co-expression algorithms and an interface for selective exclusion of damaged tissue portions.

 It works best if coupled with [`qupath-extension-abba`](https://github.com/biop/qupath-extension-abba) for importing whole-brain atlas registrations from [ABBA](https://go.epfl.ch/abba) as annotations.